StathopoulosLab/find_spots/README.md

 The main analyses including PDF construction, contour plots constructions are in post_processing_tools Final_code_github.ipynb.
 In order to have the correct python environment, we find it most helpful to use this setup created by Dr. Justin Bois at Caltech since it has many built in Bokeh Features.
 Bokeh are widely used in the graphical generation of this pipeline.
 You can access and download the bootcamp.yml environment here: https://justinbois.github.io/bootcamp/2023/lessons/l00_configuring_your_computer.html#

-Desired analysis such as PDF generation, heatmap comparisons or contour plots generations are shown in the code and highlighted throughout the paper.
+Desired analysis such as PDF generation, heatmap comparisons or contour plots generations are shown and outlined in the Final_code_github.ipynb and highlighted throughout the paper.
 The structure of the _distances.csv files are below:

 <img width="776" height="47" alt="Screenshot 2025-08-04 at 2 57 50 PM" src="https://github.com/user-attachments/assets/34f527f4-8aa6-405e-9715-5c52e5afc429" />